Optimal Degenerations of K-unstable Fano threefolds: Preliminaries

 \subsection{Weighted Abban-Zhuang Estimate}

 We recall the criterion of weighted K-stability developed in \cite{MW23}, which is the key ingredient in finding optimal degenerations.
-For the notions of multi-graded linear series $V_\bu$ and weighted stability threshold $\delta^g$, we refer the readers to \cite[Section 2.7, Section 4]{MW23}.
+For the notions of multi-graded linear series $V_\bu$ and its associated $S^g$-invariant, we refer the reader to \cite[Section 2.6 \& 4.1]{MW23}.

 Let $(X,\D)$ be a pair with a $\IT$-action, $V_{\bu}$ be a multi-graded linear series on $X$ admitting the $\IT$-action, and $F$ be a plt-type divisor over $X$.
 Assume that $F$ induces a $\IT$-invariant filtration $\CF_F$ on $V_\bu$.
 We denote by $W_{\bu}$ the refinement of $V_\bu$ by $F$.
 Let $\pi: Y \to X$ be the associated plt-type blowup.
 We denote by $\D_Y$ the strict transform of $\D$ on $Y$.
 Then we have